David E. Talbert’s ‘Jingle Jangle: A Christmas Journey’: A New Christmas Cinematic Masterpiece for the Ages – EURweb

 “He was always my first choice,” said David of Forest Whitaker, who attended USC’s Conservatory of Music on a scholarship for Voice and also directed “Waiting to Exhale.”
 Talbert added: “I’ve known Forest for about 10 years, we had always flirted with doing a project together.
 The brilliance of Forest is that he does his homework.
 He understands nuance and backstory and making sure the character is multi-layered and multi-dimensional.
 I needed someone in front of the camera that could ground this character and make sure he’s a character and not a caricature., someone with those chops in front of the camera but equally as important, I need a big brother behind the camera.”

-The breakout star in “Jingle Jangle: A Christmas Journey” is Madelen Mills, who illuminates every scene she’s in.
+The breakout star in “Jingle Jangle: A Christmas Journey” is Madalen Mills, who illuminates every scene she’s in.

 “I think the heavens just dropped that little angel in my lap for this film,” Talbert gushed.
 “She has so much light in her.
 We did a worldwide search and we narrowed it down to five actresses from around the world.
 I flew into New York for the audition.
 As soon as I walked in, I knew it was hers.
 The other young ladies were talented, but she just had this thing where she wasn’t coming to audition for the role, she was coming to claim what was hers.”